astriaorg/docs/docs/dusknet/1-overview.md

 - kind - https://kind.sigs.k8s.io/docs/user/quick-start/#installation
 - just - https://just.systems/man/en/chapter_4.html

-Many of these dependencies are also required for running the local dev-cluster.
+Many of these dependencies are also required for running the local dev-cluster if you have previously done that.

 For reference, the latest component releases that the devnet cluster is running are the
 following: